2026 AI in T&E Forum

 Parking

 We strongly encourage you to avoid parking at The Helix.
 Parking at the office building is limited and extremely difficult to navigate.
 We would urge you to Uber/Lyft/Taxi or take the Metro (The Helix is 1 block from McPherson Square station and Farragut North station is a short walk (0.4 miles).
-If you decide to drive, please note the IMAPRK Garage is located at the Helix address and will charge a daily fee.
+If you decide to drive, please note the IMAPRK Garage is located at the Helix address and will charge a daily fee and closes at 7PM.

 Hotel Accommodations